Priority Technology (NASDAQ:PRTH) Downgraded by Zacks Investment Research

-Zacks Investment Research cut shares of Priority Technology (NASDAQ:PRTH) from a buy rating to a hold rating in a report released on Friday, Zacks.com reports.
+Zacks Investment Research lowered shares of Priority Technology (NASDAQ:PRTH) from a buy rating to a hold rating in a research report report published on Saturday, Zacks.com reports.

 According to Zacks, “Priority Technology Holdings Inc. is a fintech enterprise.
 It provides end-to-end solutions for payment and payment-adjacent opportunities to merchant network and distribution partners.
 Priority Technology Holdings Inc. is based in Alpharetta, United States. “

-Separately, Roth Capital restated a buy rating and issued a $8.00 price objective on shares of Priority Technology in a research note on Tuesday, June 30th.
+Separately, Roth Capital reaffirmed a buy rating and issued a $8.00 target price on shares of Priority Technology in a research note on Tuesday, June 30th.

-Priority Technology (NASDAQ:PRTH) last released its quarterly earnings results on Wednesday, August 12th.
-The company reported ($0.12) earnings per share for the quarter, beating the consensus estimate of ($0.21) by $0.09.
-The firm had revenue of $92.36 million for the quarter, compared to the consensus estimate of $90.00 million.
-As a group, analysts predict that Priority Technology will post -0.46 EPS for the current year.
+Priority Technology (NASDAQ:PRTH) last issued its quarterly earnings results on Wednesday, August 12th.
+The company reported ($0.12) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.21) by $0.09.
+The firm had revenue of $92.36 million for the quarter, compared to analyst estimates of $90.00 million.
+As a group, analysts expect that Priority Technology will post -0.46 EPS for the current year.

-In related news, CTO Sean Kiewiet sold 10,000 shares of the stock in a transaction dated Monday, July 20th.
-The shares were sold at an average price of $2.68, for a total value of $26,800.00.
-Following the completion of the transaction, the chief technology officer now owns 2,231,587 shares of the company’s stock, valued at approximately $5,980,653.16.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, Director Michael Passilla purchased 19,921 shares of the stock in a transaction that occurred on Friday, September 4th.
-The stock was acquired at an average cost of $2.45 per share, with a total value of $48,806.45.
-Following the acquisition, the director now owns 26,596 shares in the company, valued at approximately $65,160.20.
+In other Priority Technology news, CTO Sean Kiewiet sold 10,000 shares of the firm’s stock in a transaction dated Monday, July 20th.
+The stock was sold at an average price of $2.68, for a total transaction of $26,800.00.
+Following the transaction, the chief technology officer now owns 2,231,587 shares in the company, valued at $5,980,653.16.
+The sale was disclosed in a document filed with the SEC, which is available through this link.
+Also, Director Michael Passilla bought 19,921 shares of the firm’s stock in a transaction dated Friday, September 4th.
+The shares were bought at an average price of $2.45 per share, with a total value of $48,806.45.
+Following the completion of the transaction, the director now directly owns 26,596 shares in the company, valued at approximately $65,160.20.
 The disclosure for this purchase can be found here.
-In the last 90 days, insiders have bought 39,458 shares of company stock valued at $98,011 and have sold 89,721 shares valued at $218,078.
-Company insiders own 88.70% of the company’s stock.
+In the last quarter, insiders have acquired 39,458 shares of company stock valued at $98,011 and have sold 89,497 shares valued at $220,312.
+Insiders own 88.70% of the company’s stock.

 A hedge fund recently raised its stake in Priority Technology stock.
-JPMorgan Chase & Co. grew its stake in shares of Priority Technology Holdings (NASDAQ:PRTH) by 829.5% in the 1st quarter, according to its most recent disclosure with the SEC.
-The institutional investor owned 189,546 shares of the company’s stock after acquiring an additional 169,153 shares during the period.
-JPMorgan Chase & Co. owned about 0.28% of Priority Technology worth $368,000 at the end of the most recent quarter.
-5.72% of the stock is currently owned by institutional investors and hedge funds.
+BlackRock Inc. lifted its holdings in shares of Priority Technology Holdings (NASDAQ:PRTH) by 2.5% during the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 290,993 shares of the company’s stock after purchasing an additional 7,175 shares during the quarter.
+BlackRock Inc. owned 0.43% of Priority Technology worth $564,000 at the end of the most recent quarter.
+5.72% of the stock is currently owned by institutional investors.

 Priority Technology Holdings, Inc provides merchant acquiring and commercial payment solutions in the United States.
 It operates through two segments, Consumer Payments; and Commercial Payments and Managed Services.
 The company offers MX product suite, including MX ISO/Agent and VIMAS reseller technology systems, and MX Merchant products, which provide resellers and merchant clients a customizable set of business applications that enable to manage critical business work functions and revenue performance.